Google has hidden a ton of Chrome easter eggs up its sneaky, robotic sleeve. And you’re about to see ‘em all in one list.

 The “GG” stands for “good game,” a common phrase used before and after a match as a sportsmanship demonstration.
-It wasn’t always used with any truth though, as it’s mainly just spammed now.
+It wasn’t always used with any truth though behind it though, as it’s mainly just spammed now.

-Here’s a video of the Zerg rush attack on your search results:
+Here’s a video of the Zerg rush attack on your Google search results:

 Super Mario’s hidden block